sharkio-dev/sharkio/docs/CONTRIBUTING.md

 # Contributing

+We want to start off by saying thank you for using Sharkio.
+This project is a labor of love, and we appreciate all of the users that catch bugs, make performance improvements, and help with documentation.
+Every contribution is meaningful, so thank you for participating.
+That being said, here are a few guidelines that we ask you to follow so we can successfully address your issue.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.